Mee632/TypeRaceBot/README.md

 ## 📜 License

-This project is licensed under the AP License.
+This project is licensed under the Apache License.

 ## 🤝 Contributing